 I started the event with 97 runs on the tires and about 4/32nds of tread.
 Grip was only okay on this surface that’s known for high grip.
 I suspect the tires were heat-cycled out.
 The next set has arrived and will go on before a big event next month, the Peru National Tour, where we have seven drivers registered in three Supras, an M2, an RS3 and Silver Ghost.
 That will be a good test.

 **The natural frequency in Hertz, or cycles per second, of a spring-mass-damper system is the correct way to talk about suspension stiffness.
 The spring rate is one input.
 Another is the sprung mass on that corner of the car.
-Damping has an effect on natural frequency as well, especially at the high damping values we sometimes run with racing shocks.
+Motions ratios (mechanical advantages of springs and shocks given the specific geometry) must be accurately known.
+Damping has an effect on natural frequency as well, especially at the high damping values sometimes run with racing shocks.
 The natural frequencies for front and rear are also produced by DG’s Calculator.
 The stiffness of the suspension largely controls the transition rate capability of the car, that is, how fast it can change direction.